makersacademy/takeaway-challenge/docs/domain_model.md

 |Actions|Property it reads or changes|
 |---------|------------|
-Add dish to menu|Changes menu.dishes
-See a list of dishes and prices|Reads menu.dishes
-Add dish to basket|Changes order.basket
+See a list of dishes and prices|Reads menu.full_menu Add dish to basket|Changes order.basket
 Check total of dishes in basket|Reads order.total price
 Place order|Changes order.status